stairjoke/wenzels.blog/source/notes/2024-11-30 2 not buying a new mac mini.md

 date: 2024-11-30
 teaser: In this semi-rant I explore why I decided not to buy a new Mac Mini M4, and how you can buy one without going crazy or spending too much.
 ---
 When Apple released the new Mac Minis, I was so tempted, i almost ordered one.
 I ended up not ordering, and I’m glad—fir different reasons though.
-What kept me from ordering were Apple’s outrageous upgrade prices for a bigger SSD and more Unified Memory.[^Its not RAM, but its often called RAM.]
+What kept me from ordering were Apple’s outrageous upgrade prices for a bigger SSD and more Unified Memory (its not RAM, but its often called RAM.)
 However, what really bugged me was the incredible hostile UX of their configure-page.

 Imagine this: you look at the marketing material for the new Mac Mini, you decide to buy, and then you’re presented with this: